BioplatformsAustralia/dockercompose-bpa-ckan/notes.md

 - http://data.nhm.ac.uk/

 # Paste
-CKAN is buit on paste http://pythonpaste.org/, I think it helps to understand how paste works to see how CKAN is put together.
+CKAN is built on paste http://pythonpaste.org/, I think it helps to understand how paste works to see how CKAN is put together, but don't worry to much about it.